cesarsotovalero/cesarsotovalero.github.io/_posts/2020/2020-06-28-the-producer-consumer-pattern-in-java-made-easy.md

 published: true
 ---

 I see the usage of a recurring handy pattern for doing data collection and analysis in software engineering: [the producer-consumer pattern](https://en.wikipedia.org/wiki/Producer%E2%80%93consumer_problem).
 This pattern simplifies the data acquisition (handled by the Producer), and the data post-processing (handled by the Consumer).
 The Producer collects the data items one at the time and places the items into a queue for processing later.
-The Consumer then takes one item at the time from the queue, process it, and saves the data for further analysis.
-This decoupled design makes easy to parallelize the whole process as desired.
+The Consumer then takes one item at a time from the queue, process it, and saves the data for further analysis.
+This decoupled design makes it easy to parallelize the whole process as desired.
 For example, depending on the processing time and resources, one can have several *independent* Consumers running in parallel.

 > “A `BlockingQueue` is a queue that additionally supports operations that wait for the queue to become non-empty when retrieving an element, and wait for space to become available in the queue when storing an element.”